-Minnesota doctors enlist quilters, COVID-19 workarounds
+Like patients, Minnesota doctors are frustrated by virus test, supply shortages

 “My husband, bless his heart, has gone and bought all the eighth-inch elastic that he can at Walmart and Joann Fabrics — he’s never walked into Joann Fabrics before by himself,” said Dittberner, who’s also chief medical officer with Alomere Health.
 “He’s dropping it off at my church right now as we speak.”

-Doctors recognize the health department's push for "social distancing" asks a lot of people, Stelter said, by asking them behave as if they're potentially infectious, no matter how they feel.
+Doctors recognize the health department’s push for “social distancing” asks a lot of people, Stelter said, by asking them to behave as if they’re potentially infectious, no matter how they feel.

 Life in the clinic is changing, too.
 More patients are seeking advice through e-visits, said Stelter, who is president of the Minnesota Medical Association.

 When a patient with an upper respiratory infection arrives in an exam room, both the doctor and the patient are wearing masks and eye protection.

 The extra protection is just one indicator of how caregivers are in the cross hairs with the outbreak.

 A shortage of equipment like high-tech masks in hospitals helps explain, Stelter said, why M Health Fairview has decided to dedicate Bethesda Hospital in St. Paul to COVID-19 patients.
-He suspects there could be other designated facilities in the state, as well, that help concentrate resources.
+He suspects there could be other designated facilities in the state, as well, that could help concentrate resources.

 It’s understandable that people are afraid as the outbreak grows, but Crichlow, of the family physicians group, said she’s a fan of determination in the midst of fear.

-"Physicians have the purpose of being out there working for patients, and they have a very important purpose staying inside and sheltering so that the system doesn't get overwhelmed."
+“Physicians have the purpose of being out there working for patients,” she continued, “and they have a very important purpose staying inside and sheltering so that the system doesn’t get overwhelmed.”